February 2019 VIP: Jon Hollis, Esq.

 For his extraordinary dedication and going the extra mile on behalf of veterans, Jon Hollis has been selected as The Veterans Consortium Volunteer Inspiring Pro Bono (VIP) for February 2019.

-“Jon is one of those shining stars, so easy to work with, always forward thinking and looking for how he can help,” says Courtney Smith, Director of Outreach & Education for TVC.
+“Jon is one of those shining stars, so easy to work with, always forward thinking and looking for how he can help,” says Courtney Smith, Senior Director, CAVC Practice for TVC.
 “When one of our trainers unexpectedly couldn’t get to Boston, Jon even arranged for him to use his firm’s Washington, DC office to video-record his portion of the training.
 That’s dedication.”

 Originally from West Tennessee, Hollis didn’t grow up in a military family, although his grandfathers both served in World War II and his stepfather was drafted and served one tour